ytthuan/LeoSQLServerRServices/PredictiveMaintanenceModelingGuide/README.md

 * R IDE such as R Studio or R Tools for Visual Studio to access the data from the server: https://msdn.microsoft.com/en-us/microsoft-r/install-r-client-windows

+* Git Large File Storage: this is needed to download the large CSV files from Github: https://github.com/github/git-lfs

 ###The directory structure for this template is as follows:
 * Data: Sample CSV files for telemetry, errors, maintanence, machines, failures are available in the Data folder
 * Codes: